PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/linux-pc.rst

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
-JDK 11 is needed (different versions will not work).
-You may already have this if you have installed WPILib.
-If not, run the following to install it:
+JDK 17 is needed (different versions will not work).
+If you don't have JDK 17 already, run the following to install it:

 .. code-block::

-    $ sudo apt-get install openjdk-11-jdk
+    $ sudo apt-get install openjdk-17-jdk

-.. warning:: Using a JDK other than JDK11 will cause issues when running PhotonVision and is not supported.
+.. warning:: Using a JDK other than JDK17 will cause issues when running PhotonVision and is not supported.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
-Download the latest stable .jar of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.

-.. note:: Be sure not to download the .jar file with "-raspi" at the end as that is specifically meant for Raspberry Pi coprocessors.
+Go to the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_ and download the relevant .jar file for your coprocessor.

+If your coprocessor has a 64 bit ARM based CPU architecture (OrangePi, Raspberry Pi, etc.), download the LinuxArm64 .jar file.
+If your coprocessor has an 64 bit x86 based CPU arcitecture (Mini PC, laptop, etc.), download the Linuxx64 .jar file.

 .. warning:: Be careful to pick the latest stable release.
 "Draft" or "Pre-Release" versions are not stable and often have bugs.